Writing a custom Action 1

 Our custom Action is now ready to be incorporated into Adventure Creator with the others.
 In the Game Editor window, find the Actions Manager.

 We need to tell the system where our custom Action is stored.
-Under the Custom Action scripts panel, click the folder icon to the right:
+Under the Custom Action scripts panel, click the Click to set... button:

 Navigate to your custom Action's directory and click Choose.
 You should now see your custom Action listed amongst the others in the "Object" category: